WW1 Poetry, Art and Music

-The war took charge of countless thousands of people’s lives and reshaped them and the names of Gallipoli, Messines, Menin Road, Passchendaele, Bullecourt and Pozicres became etched in local memories as places of death.
-Everyone knew a neighbor who had been killed and mothers prayed every night that their boys would come home.
+The war took charge of countless thousands of people’s lives and reshaped them.
+The names of Gallipoli, Messines, Menin Road, Passchendaele, Bullecourt and Pozières became etched in local memories as places of death.
+Everyone knew a neighbour who had been killed and mothers prayed every night that their boys would come home.
 Some prayers were answered but others were not so lucky.
-Mrs Wellings, a distraught mother,composed this Memoriam
+In 1918, Mrs Ada Wellings, a distraught mother of Glebe, composed this in memoriam to her son, two years after his death.
+The poem would reappear frequently in funeral notices testifying to other soldiers’ mothers’ grief.

 Oh the anguish of the mother